10 Toxic Foods for Cats You Should Avoid at All Costs

 • Tarragon

-• Some mint varieties
+• Some varieties of mint

 10. Raw Eggs: Risks Outweigh Benefits